Skip to content

 In 2017, he was hired to be a one-to-one paraprofessional for special needs students in Mount.
 Olive school district.
 He has received crisis intervention training and is certified in CPR.
 Paul hopes to a make a positive and meaningful difference in the lives of the families and community he serves.

-Speech Language Pathologist | Rebecca Lotwich
+Rebecca Lotwich | Speech Language Pathologist

-About Rebecca Lotwich, M.A.
+Rebecca Lotwich, M.A.
 CCC-SLP

 Rebecca is a Speech-Language Pathologist licensed in the state of New Jersey.
 She obtained a Bachelor of Arts in Linguistics with a double minor in Speech-Language Pathology/Audiology and Cognitive Science at Montclair State University in 2017 and earned her Master of Arts degree in Speech-Language Pathology from Kean University in 2020.